How It Works

 With online learning, your child can learn at home, or wherever there's an internet connection, while enjoying the benefits and support of a school program.
-They'll complete a mix of online lessons and offline activities, using Stride K12-provided books and materials.* Washington-certified teachers provide instruction in virtual sessions called "Class Connects."
+They'll complete a mix of online lessons and offline activities, using K12-provided books and materials.* Washington-certified teachers provide instruction in virtual sessions called "Class Connects."

 What to Expect

 Sort by category

 Choice of Standard or FLEX Program

 Families can choose the standard WAVA program or the new FLEX Program.
 The standard program is best for students who value time with their peers and require live instructional time with teachers.
 The FLEX Program is well-suited for independent learners with engaged Learning Coaches.

 You'll play an active and important role as your child's Learning Coach.
 Plan to:

 - Provide academic support, motivation, and guidance throughout the school year

 - Ensure your child is on track with assignments and coursework